Dash0 Raises $110M Series B at $1B Valuation

 Limiting attributes

-• OTEL_ATTRIBUTE_COUNT_LIMIT: Maximum number of attributes allowed on a single entity.
-Default is 128.
+2. OTEL_ATTRIBUTE_COUNT_LIMIT caps the total number of attributes allowed on a single telemetry entity.
+The default is 128.
+Attributes beyond this count are silently dropped.

 Span-specific limits

-• OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT: Max length for any span attribute value.
+• OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT sets the maximum length for any span attribute value.
 Default is unlimited.

-• OTEL_SPAN_ATTRIBUTE_COUNT_LIMIT: Max number of attributes per span.
+• OTEL_SPAN_ATTRIBUTE_COUNT_LIMIT caps the number of attributes per span.
 Default is 128.

-• OTEL_SPAN_EVENT_COUNT_LIMIT: Max number of events a span can have.
+• OTEL_SPAN_EVENT_COUNT_LIMIT caps the number of events a span can carry.
 Default is 128.

-• OTEL_SPAN_LINK_COUNT_LIMIT: Max number of links per span.
+• OTEL_SPAN_LINK_COUNT_LIMIT caps the number of links per span.
 Default is 128.

-• OTEL_EVENT_ATTRIBUTE_COUNT_LIMIT: Max number of attributes on a span event.
+• OTEL_EVENT_ATTRIBUTE_COUNT_LIMIT caps the number of attributes on each span event.
 Default is 128.

-• OTEL_LINK_ATTRIBUTE_COUNT_LIMIT: Max number of attributes on a span link.
+• OTEL_LINK_ATTRIBUTE_COUNT_LIMIT caps the number of attributes on each span link.
 Default is 128.

 Log record limits